Tuesday, May 13th, 2025

 Over half of the camps surveyed reported profits, with a median profit of $90,000 and an average profit margin of 16.2%.
 While day camps often see higher profit margins, overnight camps have shown varying profitability, with 45% being profitable and 28% reporting profits of $100,000 or more.

-When setting fees, it’s crucial to factor in staff salaries, typically one of the highest expenses.
+When setting fees, it’s crucial to factor in staff salaries, which are typically one of the highest expenses.
 Ensuring fair compensation for staff while maintaining profitability can be challenging.
 Camps might consider additional revenue streams, such as renting facilities, hosting programs for school groups, or offering adult programming to supplement income.

 The duration of the camp also impacts profitability.
 Extending the camp session can increase revenue through additional camper days, but weighing this against the increased operational costs and potential impact on the camp’s quality is essential.